Improving Calibration through the Relationship with Adversarial Robustness: Correlations between Adversarial Robustness and Calibration

 To explore the relationship between adversarial robustness and calibration, we start with the relationship between adversarial robustness and confidence together with accuracy.
 Specifically, we rank the input data according to their adversarial robustness and then divide the dataset into $R$ equally-sized subsets ($R=10$ used in this paper).
 For each adversarial robustness subset, we compute the accuracy and the average confidence score of the predicted class.
-As shown in the first row in Figure~\ref{fig:cor}, we can clearly see that both accuracy and confidence increase as adversarial robustness of the input data, and confidence is consistently higher than accuracy in each adversarial robustness subset across four datasets.
-This indicates that although vanilla classification models achieve the state-of-the-art accuracy, they tend to give over-confident predictions, especially for those unrobust data.
+As shown in the first row in Figure~\ref{fig:cor}, we can clearly see that both accuracy and confidence increase with the adversarial robustness of the input data, and confidence is consistently higher than accuracy in each adversarial robustness subset across three datasets.
+This indicates that although vanilla classification models achieve the state-of-the-art accuracy, they tend to give over-confident predictions, especially for those adversarially unrobust data points.

-Based on this, to explore the relationship between adversarial robustness and calibration, we compute the expected calibration error (ECE) in each adversarial robustness subset, shown in the bottom row of Figure~\ref{fig:cor}.
-In general, we find that those unrobust data in lower adversarial robustness levels are more likely to be over-confident and less well calibrated (larger ECE).
-For more robust examples, there is a better alignment between their confidence and accuracy, and the ECE over those examples is close to 0.
-On larger-scale ImageNet, while we still see the general trend that less robust examples are less well calibrated, we see that the least robust examples are relatively well calibrated.
-We hypothesize this may be due to larger data and less overfitting.
+Taking one step further, we particularly compute the expected calibration error (ECE) in each adversarial robustness subset, shown in the bottom row of Figure~\ref{fig:cor}.
+In general, we find that data points falling into lower adversarial robustness levels are more likely to be over-confident and less well calibrated (larger ECE).
+For those adversarially robust examples, there is a better alignment between the model's predicted confidence and accuracy, and the ECE over those examples is close to 0.
+This nicely validates our hypothesis: inputs that are adversarially unrobust are more likely to have poorly calibrated predictions.
+On larger-scale ImageNet, while we still see the general trend holds, the least adversarially robust examples are relatively well calibrated.
+We hypothesize this may be due to larger training data and less overfitting.